opsschool/curriculum/logs_101.rst

 Log Rotation
 ============

-No matter which logging option you choose, logging directly to files or using syslog (except for stderr) log files grow large and unwieldy over time and become difficult to use, for example identifying specific events.
+No matter which logging option you choose, logging directly to files or using syslog, log files grow large and unwieldy over time and become difficult to use, for example identifying specific events.

 To handle this problem, log files are rotated on a regular basis, by making a copy of the current log files and creating fresh log files.
-The old logs can be archived, compressed, mailed to an address or removed after sometime.
+The old logs can be archived, compressed, mailed to an address or removed at predetermined intervals.

-Logrotate eases the management of systems that generate large numbers of log files.
+The `Logrotate <https://iain.cx/src/logrotate/>`_ application eases management of systems that generate large numbers of log files.
 It allows automatic rotation, compression, removal, and mailing of log files.
 The log files may be handled at intervals (daily, weekly and monthly) or when they grow too large.
 It is usually scheduled to run daily.